vectorbite/VectorBiteDataPlatform/static/Documentation/VecDyn/VecDynUser&CuratorGuide.md

-## Curator guidelines

-#### Accessing the VecDyn

-#### Preparing data for upload
+### Adding data to the database

+Most population abundance and presence absence data will come from various government or research institutions in various table formats, whoever it may also come from many sources publication.

 *To prepare a dataset for the VecDyn database, follow the subsequent guidelines*

 1. Download the latest template by right clicking on the following [link](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/Documentation/VecDyn/Template%26Scripts/VecDyn_template.csv) and selecting ‘save.as’.
 A completed [example data set can be found here](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/Documentation/VecDyn/Examples/ManateeCountyMosquitoMonitoring/vecdyn_manatee_county_aedes_aegypti.csv).
 This will help you to understand how to compile data in the VecDyn template format.
 You can also access an example [R Markdown recipe](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/Documentation/VecDyn/Examples/ManateeCountyMosquitoMonitoring/ManateeCountryMosquitoMonitoring.Rmd) that provides an example of converting an existing data set into a VecDyn formatted dataset.
 2. You can refer to the [VecDyn Data Collection Specifications](#vecdyn-data-collection-specifications) to guide you through the data collection and compilation process.
 3. Note that the data upload facility (*temporary*) is only set up to process one dataset at a time, one data set compromises of one species and one main umbrella geographical location.

 *Notice that all files are in plain text e.g. ‘.csv’ format, and not in Excel format or similar.
-This facilitates text parsing by scripts, prevents data loss/corruption, and allows for detailed comparisons of changes via version control systems.*
+This facilitates text parsing by scripts, prevents data loss/corruption, and allows for detailed comparisons of changes via version control systems.

-### Adding data to the database

 For testing purposes (*temporary*) first download the [example data set](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/Documentation/VecDyn/Examples/ManateeCountyMosquitoMonitoring/vecdyn_manatee_county_aedes_aegypti.csv) to try out the process.